FEATURES

 An interview with Richard Demarco is central to the film, exploring themes of the project.
 As Richard explains himself, his physical reality at the age of 95 meant that he struggled to walk to the site.
 Viewers are invited to contemplate why we chose to visit this particular site, and what we can learn from the past.

-Why does an 800-year-old crusader effigy matter now?
+Why does a ruined friary, or an 800-year-old crusader effigy matter now?
 What can the medieval way of understanding the cosmos offer our fragmented present?

-The medieval mind operated with a fundamentally different framework than our own.
-They integrated layers of reality, perception, and imagination simultaneously: a thing could be matter and meaning, physical and symbolic, particular and universal.
-The medieval worldview saw reality as symphonic – a synthesis where all is connected in overall harmony.
+The medieval mind operated with a fundamentally different framework to ours.
+It integrated layers of reality, perception, and imagination: a thing could be matter and meaning, physical and symbolic, particular and universal.
+The medieval worldview saw reality as symphonic; a synthesis where all is connected within overall harmony.
+This is exemplified in medieval cosmological thought and in their application of cosmological symbolism to interpret the material and spiritual worlds.

 That the Medieval era also saw acts of terrible violence overshadows this harmonious view of the cosmos.
-Extensive evidence of brutality has perhaps come to represent the medieval past more than the visions that characterised peaceable realities that co-existed, as indeed these forces co-exist today.
+Extensive evidence of brutality has perhaps come to represent the medieval past more than the visions that characterised co-existing peaceable realities, as indeed these forces co-exist today.

 The medieval belief was this: life is best understood not solely through intellect but through the whole spectrum of human response.
-Science offers facts; the medieval mind accepted facts alongside unknowing – they embraced paradox.
+Science offers facts; the medieval mind accepted facts alongside ‘the cloud of unknowing’.
+They embraced paradox.

-Consequences result from this fragmentation.
-When we perceive just one dimension of reality at a time, we can no longer navigate paradox or recognise that multiple truths coexist without contradiction.
+These works explore unpalatable contradictions, witnessing complexity: crusader as perpetrator and penitent, Christianity as instrument of conquest and aspiration towards grace.
+When we perceive only one dimension of reality at a time, we no longer navigate paradox or recognise that multiple truths might coexist without contradiction.
 We lose the integrative thinking that prevents us reducing complexity into simplistic binaries.
-In an era of intensifying polarisation – political, cultural, epistemological – this loss is profound.
+In an era of intensifying polarisation (political, cultural, epistemological) this loss is profound.

-This is why an 800-year-old crusader effigy matters: it embodies the very complexity we’ve lost.
+An 800-year-old crusader effigy matters because it embodies the very complexity we’ve lost.
 The medieval crusades were brutal exercises of power, yet the medieval mind also gave us the ability to synthesise different ways of understanding the world.

-When contemporary extremists co-opt crusader imagery, they are doing exactly what fragmented thinking enables: taking a symbol and flattening it to single meaning, stripping away the complexity that the medieval world embraced.
-The recovery of integrative ways of knowing is not nostalgic – it is essential if we are to resist the reductionism that feeds both fundamentalism and cynicism.
+When contemporary extremists adopt crusader imagery, they enable fragmented thinking by taking a symbol and flattening it to single meaning, stripping away the complexity that the medieval world embraced.
+Recovering more complex ways of knowing is essential, if we are to understand the reductionist thinking that feeds fundamentalist beliefs and cynicism.

 Rose Strang 2026